gmosx/servemux/README.md

 # ServeMux

-`ServeMux` is an efficient, API-compatible extension of `http.ServeMux`.
+`ServeMux` is an efficient, more flexible, yet API-compatible extension of `http.ServeMux`.

 ## Features

-* Uses a specialized [trie](https://en.wikipedia.org/wiki/Trie) data-structure for efficiency.
+* Uses a specialized [trie](https://en.wikipedia.org/wiki/Trie) data-structure for efficiency
 * Parameterized pattern matching (:segment, *)
 * Simple, drop-in replacement for `http.ServeMux`
 * No external dependencies
+* No extraneous features

 ## Example